GeaucefStone/Secular_Democratic_Republic/contents/01B_constitution.md

 > **Framer's Justification:** *"This provision ensures that those who chose to live under the old system of private property are held to its final responsibility.
 It converts the relics of a bygone era into healing for the victims of violence, while absolutely protecting the family's home and essential means of living.
 The Doctrine of Substance Over Form stands as a sentinel against evasion, ensuring that the aggressor's debt to society cannot be hidden behind legal artifice.
 The state bears all costs of this justice, ensuring no victim faces financial barriers to restitution."*

+### Section 18: Right to Compensation for Property Destruction During State Operations

+1. **The Principle of State Responsibility:** The state bears absolute financial responsibility for any and all damage to property resulting from the execution of its authority, including but not limited to the service of search warrants, arrest warrants, or other court orders.

+2. **Tier 1: Compensation for Private Homeowners:**

+ - If a lawfully owned private residence is damaged or destroyed during the execution of a state operation, the owner shall be entitled to full and immediate compensation, regardless of the operation's outcome.

+ - **Standard for Compensation:** Compensation shall be based on the full replacement cost of the dwelling and the fair market value of all destroyed personal property within.
+The burden of proving the value of lost property shall be on the state, which must err in favor of the homeowner in any case of ambiguity.

+ - **Expedited Process:** A claim under this section shall be processed within 90 days.
+If the state fails to issue payment within this period, the compensation shall automatically accrue interest at a rate of 10% per month.

+3. **Tier 2: Redress for Tenants of Public or Private Housing:**

+ - If a residence held by the Public Housing Trust or a grandfathered private landlord is damaged or destroyed during a state operation, the tenant(s) residing therein shall have a direct cause of action against the state.

+ - **Guaranteed Re-housing:** The state shall have an immediate, non-delegable duty to provide the tenant with equivalent alternative housing through the Public Housing Trust at no cost.

+ - **Right to Sue for Damages:** In addition to re-housing, the tenant shall be entitled to sue the state for significant damages, including but not limited to:
+  * Compensation for all destroyed personal property.
+  * Compensation for emotional distress, dislocation, and violation of domestic privacy.
+  * Any additional costs incurred as a result of the displacement.

+4. **Source of Funds:** All compensation and damages paid under this section shall be drawn from the budget of the law enforcement agency responsible for the operation.
+Under no circumstances shall funds be appropriated from the Public Housing Trust or public education budgets established under Article III.

+5. **Personal Liability for Gross Negligence:** If a court finds that the property destruction resulted from gross negligence, reckless disregard for procedure, or intentional misconduct by an officer or commander, that individual shall be personally liable for a portion of the damages and subject to professional discipline, including dismissal and decertification.

 ---

 ## ARTICLE III: HOUSING & ECONOMIC RIGHTS